-One of the top best little things you’ll find in Switzerland is Thomy’s.
+One of the top best little things you’ll find in Switzerland is Thomy’s mustard in a tube.
 Just when you need it most, it’s there when you’re eating a potentially boring sandwich on the trail or when you’re making a creative dinner at home.
 Thomy is there for any condiment pairing occasion with its endless varieties, ready to satisfy all of your craving needs.

-I was first introduced to Thomy in the Murren grocery store.
+I was first introduced to Thomy mustard in the Murren grocery store.
 It was love at first sight with their rainbow colored varieties and neatly organized display.
 The biggest challenge was limiting myself to one tube as you don’t need 4 condiment varieties to carry on the trail.
-I still spend too long debating the dijon variety or the spicy horseradish scharf forte.
+I still spend too long debating the Dijon variety or the spicy horseradish (scharf forte).
 Usually I end up fitting both into my pack.

 The tube packaging is what makes Thomy so unique.
 They were the first company to put mustard into a squeeze tube and it has stuck.
 Next time you’re in Europe, be sure to pick up an assortment of Thomy souvenirs as your friends and family back home will quickly learn to love the ease of the squeeze as well as the flavor.
 As Abby likes to say, “Although it comes in what looks like a paint tube, it’s a totally edible yellow”.